 Take a look around your apartment and consider how much it would cost to replace everything you own.
 Then consider this: the average rental insurance premium in Kentucky is just $171.
 That’s 9% less than the national average.
 Considering that the average loss per burglary in the U.S. is about $2,200 and you’d only have to work 24 hours at minimum wage to pay for a year’s worth of coverage, it’s easy to see how renters insurance is the smart and affordable choice.

 In 2012, more than two million burglaries were reported in the U.S..
 Out of those, 29,587 occurred in Kentucky.
 Being a victim of a burglary is nerve-racking, but renters insurance can help cover the cost of replacing your belongings if it happens to you.
-Rental insurance is also a lifesaver when it comes to helping pay for belongings if they are damaged by a fire, natural disasters, or other covered events.
+Rental insurance is also a lifesaver when it comes to helping pay for personal property and belongings if they are damaged by a fire, natural disasters, or other covered events.
 It even can cover medical payments if someone is hurt while at your apartment.
 You might want to consider purchasing more coverage than the basic liability protection.
 Additional coverage, like flood insurance, which protects against water damage, can help protect your property as well.

 - Multi-Policy: Save when you combine policies like auto, home, and renters.